If you’re looking for gazebo lights then you’re in the right place.

 You will find the majority of outdoor lighting products are warm white which gives off a relaxing ambience suitable for most scenarios.
 But we've spotted cool white is becoming more and more trendy as it gives a very clear illumination.

 Solar or Mains Powered

 Over the past decade, outdoor solar lighting has become very advanced and energy efficient.
 In some models, we find that the illumination output rivals that of mains powered.

 At this point we should point out our team is biased towered solar powered lighting because we're keen environmentalists.

-We try to use solar lights where possible and understand, realistically, that it's not possible in every situation, so consider your own application.
+We try to use low energy solar lights where possible and understand, realistically, that it's not possible in every situation, so consider your own application.